csreuter/csreuter.github.io/_posts/2023-03-14-activation-metric.md

 # Some lessons learned

-Our activation metric and its subcomponents powers many of our processes today:
+Our activation metric and its subcomponents power many of our processes today:

 - Onboarding personalization
 - Snapshot of user success for our GTM teams